Aldborough Hatch: Vicarage

 The first vicarage was built around 1879 adjacent to the south-west corner of the churchyard.
 It had an extensive garden to the south, a large field to the west, known as the meadow, and a lake to the south of that.
 The meadow was used for fêtes and garden parties, and by the Scouts and Guides who camped there.
 When he was living there it was common for Revd.
 Pickles to swim in the lake and undertake gardening naked.
 The vicarage was demolished in 1965 when the Revd.
 Jack Hesketh, who, as incumbent, held the title deeds of the vicarage and associated land, and with agreement from the Crown Land Commissioners sold them to a builder for housing for £82,500.
 The sum was invested for the benefit of the vicar which meant that his stipend was one of the greatest in the diocese and said to be greater than that of the bishop.
 The Revd.
 Hesketh died suddenly at the end of 1965, only had the benefit of this stipend for a few months and never occupied the new vicarage which was erected as part of the deal with the builders.
 When church law changed in the 1970s the stipend reverted to be the same as that for other clergy, and the Diocese probably put the balance in their general funds.
 Therefore, except for a short time, neither subsequent vicars, nor the parish benefited financially from the sale of the land (the proceeds of which would be worth in excess of £1 million today), despite assurances given to the Parochial Church Council at the time.
 The new vicarage was built close to the site of the old one and has an attached parish office with its own external entrance.
 The assorted housing that was built now forms St Peters Close.

 South West Essex and Settlement Reform Synagogue

 South West Essex and Settlement Reform Synagogue is in Oaks Lane and was founded in 1956.

 East London Christian Fellowship Centre

 The centre is in Whites farm in Oaks Lane and is an evangelical Christian church.
 It conducts services in English and Chinese (Cantonese and Mandarin).

 Mata Sahib Kaur Sikh Academy

 The academy was founded early this century and closed on Sunday 21 August 2016.
 It was in what used to be the Methodist church in Oaks Lane that was built in 1934.

 Newbury Park Islamic Cultural Centre

 The centre is located in Oaks Lane, close to Whites farm.
 There is a main prayer hall with a capacity for up to 75 worshippers, and a basement prayer hall and lecture room with capacity for 75 worshippers.
-A single storey mosque was nearing completion in late 2016.
+A single storey mosque was completed in early 2017.